Nearly any menu can improve the bottom line with seasonal squash specials. Here are some ideas and a recipe open to improvisation to get you inspired.

 1 teaspoon ground cinnamon

-At service, coat with brown sugar and caramelized.
+At service, coat with brown sugar.
 Serve with a scoop of vanilla ice cream and savory granola for crunch.
-Makes 4 servings.
+Makes four servings.

 Room for more?
 Look out for these squash-based desserts near you: